idiotekk/a_little_blog_software_whose_name_has_not_been_decided/README.md

 <img src="media/UI.png" alt="preview" width="500"/>

 ## Features
+- has a simple, friendly GUI
-- support markdown language for body of blog articles
+- supports markdown language for body of blog articles
 - easy to publish to github
 - auto reminder at given time of day
-- export to pdf/html
+- exports to pdf/html
 - has a install package, free to download
-- has a GUI

 ## Possible features
 (some of them may be BAD ideas :)